 Blackheads and whiteheads are different types of non-inflammatory acne, but they can be treated the same!
 Salicylic acid, retinol, benzoyl peroxide, and glycolic acid are all active ingredient powerhouses that work to unclog pores and keep these breakouts at bay.
 SLMD's 30-Day Acne System contains products formulated with the first three ingredients and breaks them down into an easy, effective, straight forward routine.

 You can find Glycolic Acid, along with Salicylic Acid and Lactic Acid, in SLMD’s Resurfacing Acne Swipes, a great addition to your skincare routine if you’re looking to start regularly exfoliating — which has been proven to prevent non-inflammatory acne and dark spots/hyperpigmentation, resulting from past breakouts.
-These should be used like a toner — after cleansing and before using a treatment product like Retinol Serum, BP Lotion, or Sulfur Lotion, for those using one of the Acne Systems.
+These should be used like a toner — after cleansing with Salicylic Acid Cleanser and before using a treatment product like Retinol Serum, BP Lotion, or Sulfur Lotion, for those using one of the Acne Systems.

 Why these ingredients?